tsamoura/tsamoura.github.io/_projects/11_project.md

 github: https://krr-nas.cs.ox.ac.uk/2024/goal-driven-QA/
 ---

 Supporting sound and complete query answering over knowledge graphs under very complex classes of rules has been a long-standing problem in AI.
-This is the first technique to support query answering under second-order rules with equality in the order of milliseconds.
+This is the <strong>first technique to support query answering under second-order rules with equality in the order of milliseconds</strong>.
 The technique has been implemented on top of the <a href="https://www.oxfordsemantic.tech/rdfox">RDFOX's</a> Java API and has been developed in collaboration with Oxford Semantics Technologies.

 ## Repository
 <a href="https://krr-nas.cs.ox.ac.uk/2024/goal-driven-QA/">Goal Driven QA</a>